dntan/PSMSTeams/README.md

 # PowerShell MicroSoftTeams

-/* This is my general guide to particularly useful scripts in powershell for MicrosoftTeams in my current role. */
+This is my general guide to particularly useful scripts in powershell for MicrosoftTeams in my current role.

-/* IMPORTANT set up your powershell and use the preview version 1.1.3 to get all the cmdlets */
+IMPORTANT set up your powershell and use the preview version 1.1.3 to get all the cmdlets

 Reference: https://docs.microsoft.com/en-us/microsoftteams/teams-powershell-install#install-teams-powershell-public-preview

 =========================================================

-/* Getting a list of users from your MS team */
+#Getting a list of users from your MS team

 	Connect-MicrosoftTeams